boxyhq/website/docs/terminus/overview.md

 ### Own your own data​

 - An open-source solution that allows you to keep control of your most sensitive data and the access to it
-- Built-in support for Postgres - more to come
+- Built-in support for Postgres - via GORM - more datastores to come
 - Works with databases from popular hosting providers

 ### Own your privacy vault